ruppinlab/tcga-microbiome-prediction/README.md

 python run_svm_clinical_models.py
 ```

-### Microbial, gene expression, and combination data Coxnet and SVM-RFE models
+### Microbial, gene expression, and combination Coxnet and SVM-RFE models

 This should be run on a cluster as there are 282 total models and this is a
 very compute-intensive procedure.
 We've provided our Slurm scripts, which